nikcorg/extract/README.md

 );
 ```

-When extracting several properties, the result is always a flat object where the name of the extracted property is always the leaf of the path.
+When extracting several properties, the result is always a flat object where the name of the extracted property is the leaf of the path.

 ```javascript
 require(["extract!foo.bar,baz.quux?some/module"],